 Alex Racheotes, M.A.

 Alex received his B.A. as a double major in history and government from Wesleyan University in Connecticut.
 While at The University of Maryland at College Park he received his Masters degree in government and politics and is currently working on his dissertation for his Ph.D. in political science.
 Alex has a long history of tutoring students, from helping to tutor his peers in both middle and high school math and English to serving as a writing tutor for upper level classes at Wesleyan University.
 He worked as a teaching assistant at The Johns Hopkins Summer Youth Program, has done SAT prep with high school students from Fairfield County, and most recently spent the last three years as a graduate teaching assistant as well as filling in for professors and lecturing for numerous college courses at UMaryland.
-He plans to attain his doctorate in 2016 with the goal of becoming a college professor of political science.
+He plans to attain his doctorate with the goal of becoming a college professor of political science.

 The range of subjects that Alex is capable of tutoring is very broad, even beyond his core specialties in the social sciences.
 They include English - from the fundamentals of grammar and vocabulary to comprehension, to more advanced writing skills such as formulating and defending persuasive arguments, as well as making sure one's writing is clear and accessible to the reader; Math - including Algebra I and II, Geometry, Trigonometry, Pre-Calculus and Statistics; Biology and Physics ; as well as a specific focus on SAT/GRE and college admissions testing.
 Of course, he is also more than happy to work within his primary field and tutor students in History, Political Science, Philosophy, Logic, and related disciplines.